 The previous description is now somewhat ancient history, having occurred years ago.
 Yes, I’m taking my time writing this book!

 I’ve asked friends in the literature world to help me to find a fiction editor.
 I’ve been fortunate to know several excellent editors, but they’re primarily involved with research and non-fiction books.
 A friend of mine in Chicago knows that I’m in search of a good editor and has stumbled across an editor/writer based in Chicago.
-She sends me an article that was written by the editor/writer in a local newspaper.
+She sent me an article that was written by the editor/writer in a local newspaper.
 I’m impressed and start a conversation through E-mail.

 On 2010 October 29, Rachel Koontz and I have our first teleconference.